CodingAP/js-gauntlet-2/README.md

 > Okay, now this is starting to get annoying.
 I have actually seen this puzzle before, but they seem to have made it 100x harder by adding a 5 minute timer!
 This is impossible, so I am going to call it quits...
 ~ John from IT
+Russian Comment: I actually took this from a guy called CodingAP.
+If he didn't want his puzzles being copied, then he wouldn't have put them out so easily...

 Flag: `flag{i_actually_wasnt_sorry_83911}`

 ### 8. We Will Never Surrender!

-> Ok, we got most of stuff back, but to really plant our flag on the hill, we got to fight.
-Assuming that they are still on our systems, we can use the warning notifications to send some... let's just say "powerful" hits.
-Of course, we can't do straight up illegal stuff, but if we find their accounts, we can cause some damages.
-I'm thinking a good amount of spam will take them down.
+> Ok, we got most of stuff back, but if we can get the master key, we can get access to the terminal and finally secure our systems.
+The problem is the only copy of the master key is on the server that the attackers have access to.
+After all this, it seems that they have locked it down and we cannot access any file.
+Please, this is the last thing I ask of you...
 ~ Justin from IT

-Flag: `flag{we_have_surrendered_14765}`
+Flag: `flag{we_have_beaten_them_14765}`
+Russian Comment: It seems like the master key is just placed in the root directory of the server application.
+I am goign to move that to a safer place, like /dev